griga23/shoe-store/lab2.md

 ### 4. Data Enrichment
 We can store the result of a join in a new table.

-Create a new table for the string results of the `Order <-> Customer` join
+Create a new table for the string results of the `Order <-> Customer` join.
 ```
 CREATE TABLE shoe_order_customer(
   order_id INT,